 Also, our research shows that more people carpool to work here in the Upper Albany (25.1%) than in 97.1% of the neighborhoods in America.

-In addition, the Upper Albany neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Upper Albany neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.

 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Upper Albany neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 46.8% of the real estate here is made up of such dwellings, which is higher than 98.1% of all U.S. neighborhoods.